 Seek out the Garden Room for a further quiet space to tuck up in winter around a log burning stove with a good book, or in the summer months extend inside-out to enjoy the garden and pastoral views.
 Also, great to enjoy dark skies!

 Bedrooms & Bathrooms

 From the sitting room you go into the front entrance hall, off which is the bathroom with bath, overhead shower, hand basin and WC and drying cupboard facility.
-Upstairs are two small bedrooms, one a king size double the other with 2ft 6” twin beds more suited to children.
+Upstairs are two small bedrooms, one a king size double the other with 2ft 6” twin beds.

 Garden Spaces & The Garden Room

 Outside is the gravelled courtyard leading to the sunny, spacious, grassed garden, with meadow views and perfect for a barbecue.
 The Garden Room is a delight.
 Beautifully crafted the double doors open out to the garden, where with its log burning stove, and comfy sofas it will be a perfect space to write your postcards, fill in your journal, or simply tuck up with a good read.

 All in all, a super cottage in a perfect location, which will offer a warm welcome for your Lakeland stay.

 Lying between the southern Furness fells, and the Cartmel Peninsular, Bouth offers a quiet location to explore south Lakeland and the coast.
 A huddle of traditional cottages, the village centres on the pub, the White Hart Inn.
 Low beams and roaring fires in winter are served up with the best roast beef and Yorkshire pudding, the finest local brewed ales and a friendly welcome from landlord Nigel Barton and his team.